bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Additionally, support for semi-transparent textures with [premultiplied alpha](https://en.wikipedia.org/wiki/Alpha_compositing#Straight_versus_premultiplied) has been added, via a dedicated alpha mode.

-Here's a high level overview of the new modes:
+Here's a high-level overview of the new modes:

 - [`AlphaMode::Add`] — Combines the colors of the fragments with the colors behind them in an additive process, (i.e. like light) producing **brighter** results.
 Useful for effects like fire, holograms, ghosts, lasers and other energy beams.
 Also known as _Linear Dodge_ in graphics software.
 - [`AlphaMode::Multiply`] — Combines the colors of the fragments with the colors behind them in a multiplicative process, (i.e. like pigments) producing **darker** results.
 Useful for effects approximating partial light transmission like stained glass, window tint film and some colored liquids.